 As you might know, lifetime mortgages are the most sought after equity release plans.
-Big brands who offer insurance and pension plans also provide equity release schemes.
+Big brands that offer insurance and pension plans also provide equity release schemes.
+Let’s look into these equity release companies specifically.
 Here’s a list of our top favourites in the UK:

-In the UK, Aviva is kind of a household name.
+In the UK, Aviva is a household name.
 They’re known mainly for their pension plans and insurance products.
 To add to that, they’re one of the oldest providers.
-If you’re considering them, it’s good to know that their equity release products are award-winning as over 200 000 people would agree.
+If you’re considering them, it’s good to know that their equity release products are award-winning and that over 200 000 people would agree with their top spot.
 Since 1998, Aviva has helped people release a total of £7 billion.

 Aviva’s primary services include:

 - Voluntary partial repayments

 - Enhanced borrowing if you have certain medical conditions